Shivam-Mishra-17/Audiox/README.md

 # Audiox
-Converting Audio or Live Voice in our understanding language
+Converting recorded audio or live voice in our understanding of language